G1OJS/SARK100-Firmware/pages/V03 Overview.md

 - Progress is indicated by the frequency displayed
 - On completion, the unit automatically reboots

 The methodology for correcting measurement errors by using calibration data is described here: [Correcting measurement errors with calibration data](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/CorrectingMeasurementErrors/).
-This page covers both the techniques used in EA4FRB's V13, and my V01 and V02.
+This page covers both the techniques used in EA4FRB's V13, and my V1.0.

 ## Power Meter
 This mode displays mvRMS and dBm power as measured at the input port.
 The same internal code is used to display output power in VFO mode.